cisco-open/observability-examples/examples/knowledge-store-investigation/README.md

 The Cisco Observability Platform contains several built-in roles.
 This example solution grants some of those roles with permission to access the malware investigation Type.
 The solution includes `permissions.json` and `role-to-permission-mappings.json`.
-Note that after running the `fork.sh` script, SOLUTION_PREFIX has been replaced with your username from your local operating system.
+Note that after forking the solution, SOLUTION_PREFIX has been replaced with your username from your local operating system.

 Here is `permissions.json`.
 Note the use of [Stated](https://github.com/cisco-open/stated) templates to dynamically